King of Kings: Armenia

 After the Parthian Empire under Mithridates II defeated Armenia in 105 BC, the heir to the Armenian throne, Tigranes, was taken hostage and kept at the Parthian court until he bought his freedom in 95 BC (by handing over "seventy valleys" in Atropatene) and assumed the Armenian throne.
+Having come to power, Tigranes immediately began an expansionist policy (starting with the annexation of Sophene in 94 BC); having defeated the Parthians, he not only regained the previously lost territories ("seventy valleys"), but also subjugated the northern vassals of Parthia (Atropatene, Gordyene, Adiabene, Osroene).
 Tigranes ruled, for a short time in the first century BC, the strongest empire in the Middle East which he had built himself.
 After conquering Syria in 83 BC, Tigranes assumed the title King of Kings.

-The Armenian kings of the Bagratuni dynasty from the reign of Ashot III 953–977 AD to the dynasty's end in 1064 AD revived the title, rendering it as the Persian Shahanshah.
+The Armenian kings of the Bagratuni dynasty from the reign of Ashot II (acquired the title in 919/922) to the dynasty's end in 1064 revived the title, rendering it as the Persian Shahanshah.